karrick/gobptree/README.md

 # gobptree

-Provides several _nearly_ non-blocking B+Tree data
+Provides several _nearly_ non-blocking B+Tree data structures.
-structures.
 Deletions fail the not-blocking test because they must lock the tree from the root node down to the leaf node where a key-value pair is stored until the deletion completes.
-Insertions and Search functions are non-blocking.
+Insertions, Search, and Update functions are non-blocking.

+  * ComparableTree
+  * GenericTree
   * Int32Tree
   * Int64Tree
   * Uint32Tree
   * Uint64Tree
   * StringTree
-  * ComparableTree

-ComparableTree is designed to use any data structure type as a datum key that implements the Comparable interface.
+`ComparableTree` is designed to use any data structure type as a datum key that implements the Comparable interface.
 Namely, any data structure that has methods for both `Less(interface{}) bool`, and `ZeroValue() Comparable`.
 Examples of this flexible B+Tree implementation are provided in the `godoc` documentation as well as the test files for the ComparableTree type.

-Other tree types are provided as optimized versions of their respective data types.
+`GenericTree` implements a B+Tree using Go generics, allowing callers to create a B+Tree that uses any type that satisfies the `cmp.Ordered` type constraint as keys, and that stores any data type, or values that satisfy any program specific type constraint. `GenericTree` is designed to replace the need for all other B+Tree data structures from this library, and is now used to implement those data structures.

+The other B+Tree data structures in this library are left over from before Go supported generics, and are all implemented using `GenericTree`.

 ---

 Every B+Tree data structure in this library provides the following methods, each of which is described below.

   * Delete(key)
   * Insert(key, value)